-The Mystic Knot is one of the most often used symbols in feng shui.
+The mystic knot is one of the most often used symbols in feng shui.
 Being a combination of six times the infinity symbol, this feng shui knot symbolizes a long and happy life full of good fortune.
-Mystic knot is sometimes referred to as the endless knot because it looks like it swallows its own tail.
-In Buddhism, the mystic knot is one of the 8 magical auspicious objects.Continue to 11 of 12 below.
+The mystic knot is sometimes referred to as the endless knot because it looks like it swallows its tail.
+In Buddhism, the mystic knot is one of the eight magical auspicious objects.Continue to 11 of 12 below.

 11 of 12

-Feng shui Fu Dogs, or Imperial Guardian Lions, is a strong feng shui protection symbol.
-Fu Dogs were traditionally placed in front of Imperial palaces, temples, and government offices.
-Fu Dogs were also a traditional feng shui symbol of family wealth and social status and were placed in front of wealthy homes.
-Fu Dogs are usually displayed as a couple.Continue to 12 of 12 below.
+Feng shui fu dogs or imperial guardian lions are a strong feng shui protection symbol.
+Fu dogs were traditionally placed in front of imperial palaces, temples, and government offices.
+Fu dogs were also a traditional feng shui symbol of family wealth and social status and were placed in front of wealthy homes.
+Fu dogs are usually displayed as a couple.Continue to 12 of 12 below.

 12 of 12